cloudfoundry/terraform-provider-cloudfoundry/docs/resources/mta.md

 ### Optional

+- `deploy_strategy` (String) The strategy for deploying the MTA.
+If attribute value is not provided by default normal deploy strategy is used.
 - `deploy_url` (String) The URL of the deploy service, if a custom one has been used(should be present in the same landscape).
 By default 'deploy-service.<system-domain>'
 - `extension_descriptors` (Set of String) The paths for the MTA deployment extension files.
 - `mtar_path` (String) The local path where the MTA archive is present.
 Either this attribute or mtar_url need to be set.